 We like to work with our residents to plan our activities and outings, including trips to Portland, the beach or the garden centre.

 Many of our activities are music-based.
-We have a musician in the home at least once a week.
+We have a musician in the home regularly.
 We also love memory boxes and jigsaws, and have plenty of room in the lounge to leave puzzles and games out.
 Animals such as dogs are also always really popular visitors!

 Our residents love watching old films, so we regularly have movie nights, with popcorn and ice creams.
 We also like to join in sporting events, and get really involved in Wimbledon and the World Cup!

 We also pride ourselves that we have taken part in the annual national Care Home Open Day event since its creation in 2012.
 We invite friends, family and professionals to this annual event which gives care homes a chance to show all the good that happens in the health and social care sector.